 Did you know OS X Mountain Lion includes 44 ridiculously beautiful high resolution wallpapers?
 They’re hidden inside the four equally attractive new screen savers and feature some truly stunning scenery from National Geographic, the Hubble Space telescope, and some amazing photographers.
 Each image is a whopping 3200×2000 resolution, here’s how to access these on your … Read More

-Many people have noticed the simple web sharing option was pulled from System Preferences in OS X Mountain Lion.
-The server software still exists and you can start Apache server on your Mac yourself within a minute or two of mucking about in the Terminal, but for some people the command line is just too … Read More
+Many people have noticed the simple web sharing option was pulled from System Preferences in OS X Mavericks and Mountain Lion.
+The server software still exists and you can start Apache server on your Mac yourself within a minute or two of mucking about in the Terminal, but for some people the command line is … Read More

 Did you know the Finder in Mac OS X has a built-in instant image slide-show feature?
 It’s part of Quick Look, and though it’s been around a while, it’s a little known feature that is really great when you want to quickly show off a group of pictures, or even if you just want to … Read More